bdsmgeek/.com/shibari/me/README.md

 ## Where I Tie

-I tend to suspend only at the [Toronto Kinbaku Salon](https://torontokinbakusalon.com/) and at [Birdhaus](https://www.birdhausto.com/) events with Dungeon Monitors (DM's).
+Some places we can tie are at the [Toronto Kinbaku Salon](https://torontokinbakusalon.com/) and at [Birdhaus](https://www.birdhausto.com/) events.

 I do private floor tying with select play partners at my apartment in Liberty Village.

+Given good weather I've recently taken to tying outside in places like High Park, I'm open to suggestions on photoshoot lotactions!

 ## First Timers / Newbies